 Paul Bunyan Drive is a 60 foot wide public right of way that extends east from Novi Road, south of Grand River.
-A previous request to vacate a section of Paul Bunyan was approved, so that the only remaining public portion is the section that extends about 550 feet east from Novi Road.
-The previously-vacated section has easements for ingress, egress and public utilities to allow continued public access.
-At this time, the public and vacated sections of Paul Bunyan are partially paved: there is a paved section immediately adjacent to the Flower Alley at Novi Road, a gravel portion about 600 feet long in front of the former municipal building, and further to the east the pavement starts again providing access to the city-owned and private parking lots extending over to Main Street.
+A previous request to vacate a section of Paul Bunyan was approved in 2004, so that the only remaining public portion is the section that extends about 550 feet east from Novi Road.
+The previously-vacated section was approved subject to the granting of easements for ingress, egress and public utilities to allow continued public access.
+At this time, the public and vacated sections of Paul Bunyan are partially paved: there is a paved section immediately adjacent to the Flower Alley at Novi Road, a gravel portion about 600 feet long in front of the former municipal building, and further to the east the pavement starts again providing access to the City-owned and private parking lots extending over to the north/south section of Main Street.